-Social procurement involves using procurement processes and purchasing power to generate positive social outcomes in addition to the delivery of efficient goods, services and works.
-Social Procurement generates positive outcomes by building on initiatives already undertaken by the Council in enhancing sustainable and strategic procurement practice, enabling procurement to effectively contribute towards building stronger communities and meeting the social objectives of the Council.
+Social procurement involves using procurement processes and purchasing power to generate positive social outcomes in addition to the efficient delivery of goods, services and works.
+Social Procurement generates positive outcomes by building on initiatives already undertaken by the Council in enhancing sustainable and strategic procurement practices, enabling procurement to effectively contribute towards building stronger communities and meeting the social objectives of the Council.